Cyber Week benchmark report shows strong numbers for brands and publishers in retail and travel

 With the help of impact.com’s Data Science team, it’s easier to see evolving consumer behavior and line up 2022’s Cyber Week against the same period in 2021.
 Use these key insights to strengthen partnerships, finely tune marketing strategies, and plan for the upcoming shopping seasons.

-Trends to note for Cyber Week 2022
+Trends to note from Cyber Week 2022

 • Bargain hunting was at an all-time high.
 In 2022, consumers proactively searched for the best and dedicated more time to researching products, finding deals, and signing up for email alerts.